 Repayments may work differently if you’re from Scotland, Wales or NI.

 Finance after graduation

-- You will cease to be a student when the summer term ends on the 31 May.
+- You will cease to be a student when the summer term ends.

 - After this point you will be expected to either find paid employment or access benefit support via Jobcentre Plus.

 - The property you consider your ‘main residence’ will be liable for council tax from 31 May – even if you intend to start postgraduate studies in September 2021.
 This will include houses considered as a ‘student house’.